-The Urban Renewal Plan recommends development of several parking lots and the public existing reorganization of private lots to public and internal circulation. improve To achieve the objectives for parking, local businesses and building owners must be willing to work cooperatively with the in the development of City these facilities.
-This program, which is designed to mix parking and private public in an effective way, spaces affected w111 require that be willing to grant easements and make timely private improvements that are compatible with the proposed pub-Also local lic improvements. organizations must take title to the publicly financed lots and be responsible for maintenance after construction by the City has been completed.
+The Urban Renewal Plan recommends development of several parking lots and the public reorganization of existing private lots to public and internal circulation. improve To achieve the objectives for parking, local businesses and building owners must be willing to work cooperatively with the in the development of City This prothese facilities. gram, which is designed to mix private parking public and in an effective way, spaces require affected that will willing to grant be easements and make timely private improvements that are compatible with the proposed public improvements.
+Also local organizations must take title to the publicly financed lots and be responsible for maintenance after construction by the City has been completed.